roni-estein/press/README.md

 `php artisan vendor:publish --tag=press`

-You will now find the config file located in `/config/press.php`
+You will now find the config file located in `/config/press.php` you can also update the migrations if you need to extend the functionality of press.

+### Add your new service PressServiceProvider to config/spp.php in the providers section

 ### Migrate Database